How Criminal Cases Actually Work, The Map Nobody Gives You

 Here's the honest map:

-| Stage | Where wins come from | |-------|---------------------| | Discovery | Identifying evidence that was obtained illegally or that contradicts the prosecution's narrative | | Motions | Suppressing key evidence, dismissing defective charges, establishing constitutional violations | | Plea negotiations | Leveraging motion success and trial credibility into better deals | | Trial | Preparation, cross-examination, narrative — only for the 3–10% of cases that get here |
+| Stage | Where wins come from | |-------|---------------------| | Discovery | Identifying evidence that was obtained illegally or that contradicts the prosecution's narrative | | Motions | Suppressing key evidence, dismissing defective charges, establishing constitutional violations | | Plea negotiations | Using motion success and trial credibility into better deals | | Trial | Preparation, cross-examination, narrative, only for the small percentage of cases that get here |

 Most cases are decided in the motion stage and plea negotiation stage.
-The defendants who do best are those who have attorneys who actually file motions, actually challenge the evidence, and actually prepare for trial — whether or not trial ever happens.
+The defendants who do best are those who have attorneys who actually file motions, actually challenge the evidence, and actually prepare for trial, whether or not trial ever happens.

 The trial threat is only credible if the preparation is real.